Learning in the Senior School

 In Year 12 only, English Extension and Music Extension are offered.

-* Hospitality, Business Studies, Recreation and Science in Practice do not count towards the OP Score, but may contribute to tertiary entry through the Tertiary Rank system.
+**For students completing Year 12 in 2018 and 2019, Hospitality, Business Studies, Recreation, Science in Practice and Dance do not count towards the OP Score, but may contribute to tertiary entry through the Tertiary Rank system.

 Senior Years' Pathways

 As part of the College’s focus on the needs of individual students, a number of pathways open up in the Senior Years, 10-12.

 - A combination of academic subjects with one vocational subject

 - An accelerated programme in one or more subjects, where students can complete Year 12 earlier (this usually follows from an accelerated programme in earlier years)

 - The Honours programme for students interested in more challenging academic learning – this includes additional topics, mentoring and personal projects